laerhu/sqoop_sync/README.md

 ## Target

-Automatic and simple data sync script maker module.
+An automatic and simple data sync script maker module which helps to get rid of fussy and inflexible configuration of kettle steps.

 ## Functions